souppower/electron-common-ipc/README.md

 * Electron to Node,
 * Electron to Electron.

-For Node processes support, you need to instanciate a "BusBroker" (Net server) in charge to commute messages to right listeners
+For Node processes support, you need to instanciate a "BusBroker" (Net socket server) in charge to commute messages to right listeners
 For Electron Main/Renderer processes, you need an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.

 You can have a pure Node bus, just using BusBroker (even working out of Electron)